tonysheng01/Simple-PBR-Demo/README.md

 ## Dependencies

 A functioning OpenGL (3.3 or later) environment is required to run the demo.
-Make sure you link to your project the following libraries:
+Make sure you link to your project the following libraries and ensure all include paths are correct.
 - GLFW (3.3 or later)
 - GLAD (for OpenGL 3.3 or later)
 - GLM (0.9.9.8 or later)